Great CMOs need to align metrics with strategic priorities. Learn how to create your first B2B SaaS Marketing budget with this free downloadable...

-Ultimate check-list to evaluate a B2B Fractional CMO
+Ultimate check-list to evaluate a B2B SaaS Fractional CMO

-Here are 3 areas to evaluate any Interim CMO, Fractional CMO or SaaS CMO against.
+Here are the areas to evaluate any Interim CMO, Fractional CMO or SaaS CMO against.
 You can use this for hiring or performance management.

 The Chief Marketing Officer is first and foremost the leader of your Marketing team/function.
 Especially in a Fractional CMO or Interim CMO role, this is probably the most important aspect of the role.